 Antarctica and Southern Ocean environments are facing increasing pressure from multiple threats.
-The SCAR Scientific Research Programme (SRP) - Ant-ICON - will foster, facilitate and coordinate high-quality transdisciplinary research to support conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future change impacts.
+The SCAR Scientific Research Programme (SRP) - Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON) - will foster, facilitate and coordinate high-quality transdisciplinary research to support conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future change impacts.

-The fundamental role of SCAR in the Antarctic Treaty system (ATS), as the primary provider of independent and objective scientific advice is increasingly being recognised1.
-Ant-ICON will be a central mechanism in maintaining and supporting this role, with the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR) key end users.
-Research outputs are also likely to be relevant to National Programs, the Council of Managers of National Antarctic Programs (COMNAP), and the International Association of Antarctic Tour Operators (IAATO), and non-governmental organisations (NGOs).
+The fundamental role of SCAR in the Antarctic Treaty system (ATS), as the primary provider of independent and objective scientific advice, is increasingly being recognised and utilized1.
+Ant-ICON will be a central mechanism in maintaining and supporting this role, with the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR) being key end users.
+Research outputs are also likely to be relevant to National Programs, the Council of Managers of National Antarctic Programs (COMNAP), the International Association of Antarctic Tour Operators (IAATO) and non-governmental organisations (NGOs).

-The proposed research will build on work conducted under the existing SRPs.
-Ant-ICON will assess current states; forecast change across multiple temporal- and spatial scales; identify vulnerable species, ecosystems and environments; quantify threats; and inform the development of practical mitigation strategies (Section C).
+The proposed research will build on work conducted under the existing generation of SRPs.
+Ant-ICON will assess current states; forecast change across multiple temporal- and spatial scales; identify vulnerable species, ecosystems and environments; quantify threats; and inform the development of practical mitigation strategies.
 Research outputs will be used to inform contemporary and future decision-making regarding the environmental management of Antarctica, the Southern Ocean and the sub-Antarctic.

-Ant-ICON research will complement existing SCAR Groups (Section B) as well as developing initiatives, including the new SRPs.
-This complementarity will be achieved through cross-membership on Programme Planning Groups, the joint development of key objectives, and the identification of potential synergies and collaborative research.
+Ant-ICON research will complement existing SCAR Groups as well as new initiatives as they develop, including the new SRPs.
+This complementarity will be achieved through cross-membership on Steering Committees, the joint development of key objectives, and the identification of potential synergies and collaborative research.